Tom Foote - Snare Drumming Instructor, Cymbal-Artist

-Tom started learning pipe band drumming from his grandfather (Joseph Bevington) at the age of eight.
-At this time he was also learning the bagpipes.
-Drumming wise, he was taught by Jimmy Agnew of St. Catherine’s, Ont., Canada, and at that same time learning classical percussion through his local school district.
-With Jimmy's example of strict study habits and rudiments study, Tom advanced to Open grade status in short order.
+Tom started learning WWI style pipe band drumming from his grandfather (Joseph Bevington) at the age of eight.
+At elementary school age he was training classically at the Hamburg NY Schools and received private instruction with Steven Henry.
+He played in both All County and All State bands several times.
+He was taught pipe band drumming by Jack Strickland of Fort Erie, ON Canada and Jimmy Agnew of St. Catherine’s, Ont., Canada.
+With Jimmy's example of strict study habits of rudimental play, Tom advanced to Professional Level status in short order.

 Tom is a certified snare drumming adjudicator with EUSPBA and PPBSO and holds the highest level of certificate in drumming from the combined Royal Scottish Pipe Band Association, The Army School of Piping and Drumming and the Institute of Piping, known collectively as the Piping and Drumming Qualifications Board.